Ronit-j/auth-server-go/README.md

 ### Basic Introduction

-The aim of this project is to learn about the go eco-system and server code in go and implement the basic authentication using the SRP protocal where we do not store the password at all.
+The aim of this project is to learn about the go eco-system and server code in go and implement the basic authentication.

-SRP is a protocol where we do not store user password anywhere and only store a random salt to derive a hash which would be same for the combination of password and username.
-It is a key exchange protocol based on Diffie-Hellman and part of AKE protocol family.
+Future scope - try to implement srp protocol

 Advantages: